 Well sometimes it pays to pay a little more, if you want to get the best possible service.

-HostGator and Bluehost are household names in the web hosting world, however SiteGround is getting extremely popular as they grow.
+HostGator and Bluehost are household names in the web hosting world.
+SiteGround is also making huge grounds as well.

 What you need to know however, is the answer to the following question:

-Well hopefully after you’ve read my ‘honest’ comparison post here, much of it based on my own personal experiences with these three companies, you’ll be able to make a better decision as to which one to use, so let’s get cracking.
+Hopefully after you’ve read my most‘ honest’ and ‘unbiassed’ comparison post here, much of it based on my own personal experiences with these three companies, you’ll be able to make a better decision as to which one to use.

-Before we get started, I want to explain the situation with Bluehost and HostGator quickly, which I think you should know if you already don’t.
+Before we get started, I want to explain a situation with Bluehost and HostGator quickly, which I think you should know if you already don’t.

-Well because EIG also owns over sixty other hosting brands, some of them are good, but judging by the number of complaints made online, and the number of ‘not so positive reviews’ as well, most of them appear not to be so great.
+Well because EIG also owns over sixty other hosting brands, some of them are good, most of them pretty bad.